GAOU1/trial_2/README.md

-This is my second practice with Git
+This is my second practice with Git.
+Having tried it for my third time.
+Let me see how it works.